-COM/SPT 1113.
+SPT/COM 1113.
 PUBLIC SPEAKING I (3 hours credit) Study and practice in making speeches for a variety of public forums.
 Major emphasis is placed on effective speech preparation and delivery.
 Topics include research and organization of materials for various types of speeches, process of human communication, listening skills, and delivery skills.

-SPT 1153.
+- SPT 1153.
 VOICE, DICTION AND PHONETICS (3 hours credit) A study of the International Phonetic Alphabet and training in the phonetic transcription of speech for improvement of voice and diction.
-Includes physical characteristics and production of sounds in American English, auditory training, improvement of articulation and standard pronunciations, and voice production.

-SPT 1163.
-ARGUMENTATION AND DEBATE (3 hours credit) The study and application of basic argumentative technique; integration of speech techniques through class debates; theory and practices of argument and debate.
-Prerequisite: Grade of "C" or better in SPT 1113 (Public Speaking I).

-SPT 1213.
-FUNDAMENTALS OF THEATRE PRODUCTION (3 hours credit) A basic course in the management of theatre arts to provide the student with the general knowledge of the collaborative process of mounting and marketing a theatrical production.
-Topics include season selection, performance, marketing and production and design and technical.
+Includes physical characteristics and production of sounds in American English, auditory training, articulation and standard pronunciations, and voice production. - SPT 1163.
+ARGUMENTATION AND DEBATE (3 hours credit) The study and application of basic argumentative technique; integration of speech techniques through class debates.
+Prerequisite: Grade of "C" or better in SPT 1113 (Public Speaking I). - SPT 1213.
+FUNDAMENTALS OF THEATRE PRODUCTION (3 hours credit) A basic course in the management of theatre arts to provide the student with the general knowledge of the collaborative process of mounting and marketing a theatrical production. - SPT 1233.
+ACTING I (3 hours credit) An introduction to the basic techniques of acting for the stage. - SPT 1241.
+DRAMA PRODUCTION I (1 hour credit) Participation in college drama.
+Required for theatre majors. - SPT 1251.
+DRAMA PRODUCTION II (1 hour credit) Participation in college drama.
+Required for theatre majors. - SPT 1273.
+THEATRICAL MAKEUP (3 hours credit) Techniques in the application of makeup for the stage. - SPT 2143.
+ORAL INTERPRETATION (3 hours credit) Training is given in the techniques of oral interpretative reading, its theories and practices. - SPT/COM 2173.

-SPT 1233.
-ACTING I (3 hours credit) An introduction to the training of the voice, body and imagination as the foundations of the work of an actor through the study of acting theory, vocabulary, theatrical games, monologue, and scene work.
-Topics include utilizing the expressive use of the mind, body and voice in portraying a character; basic working vocabulary required of an actor to participate in a staged performance.

-SPT 1241.
-DRAMA PRODUCTION I (1 hour credit) Participation in college drama productions.
-Required for theatre majors.
-Grade will be determined by the following factors: successful performance; evaluation of student's efforts in performance; participation in one or more of the following-theatre management, design, acting, technical theatre, maintenance.

-SPT 1251.
-DRAMA PRODUCTION II (1 hour credit) Participation in college drama productions.
-Required for theatre majors.
-Grade will be determined by the following factors: successful performance; evaluation of student's efforts in performance; participation in one or more of the following-theatre management, design, acting, technical theatre, maintenance.

-SPT 1273.
-THEATRICAL MAKEUP (3 hours credit) Techniques in the application of makeup for the stage, including color, contour, style, shape and texture.

-SPT 2143.
-ORAL INTERPRETATION (3 hours credit) Training is given in the techniques of oral interpretative reading, its theories and practices.
-Topics include understanding and appreciating a variety of forms of literature, using voice and body as a means of communication, and forming storytelling skills.

-SPT 2173.
 INTERPERSONAL COMMUNICATION (3 hours credit) Theory and analysis of dyadic relationships (one-on-one interactions).
 The course explores topics such as perception, listening, conflict management, relationship building and maintenance, and relational power.
-Prerequisite: Grade of "C" or better in SPT 1113 (Public Speaking I).

-SPT 2223.
-STAGECRAFT (3 hours credit) An introduction to all technical elements of production design and operation, including set design, lighting, sound and costuming.
-Concurrent enrollment in Drama Production (SPT 1241, 1251, 2241, or 2251) is required.
+Prerequisite: Grade of "C" or better in SPT 1113 (Public Speaking I). - SPT 2223.
+STAGECRAFT (3 hours credit) Implementation and application of all technical elements of production, design, and operation (SPT 1241, 1251, 2241, or 2251 is required). - SPT 2233.

-SPT 2233.
 THEATRE APPRECIATION (Non-majors) (3 hours credit) An introduction of the cultural, historical and social aspects of drama.
 Class content provides an appreciation of theatre and performance art to develop audience standards through demonstration of the unique characteristics of theatre.
-Topics include theatre as an art form, theatre history, survey of dramatic literature, and theatre as a business.
-A Fine Arts elective.

-SPT 2241.
-DRAMA PRODUCTION III (1 hour credit) Participation in college drama productions.
-Required for theatre majors.
-Grade will be determined by the following factors: successful performance; evaluation of student's efforts in performance; participation in one or more of the following-theatre management, design, acting, technical theatre, maintenance.
+A Fine Arts elective. - SPT 2241.
+DRAMA PRODUCTION III (1 hour credit) Participation in college drama.
+Required for theatre majors. - SPT 2251.
+DRAMA PRODUCTION IV (1 hour credit) Participation in college drama.
+Required for theatre majors. - SPT 2283.

-SPT 2251.
-DRAMA PRODUCTION IV (1 hour credit) Participation in college drama productions.
-Required for theatre majors.
-Grade will be determined by the following factors: successful performance; evaluation of student's efforts in performance; participation in one or more of the following-theatre management, design, acting, technical theatre, maintenance.

-SPT 2283.
 ACTING II (3 hours credit) Continued training in the techniques of role preparation and character development through concentrated monologue and scene work.
 Prerequisite: Grade of "C" or better in SPT 1233 (Acting I).